Table of Contents

 * Travel & Leisure’s “The 6 Best Anti-theft Backpacks of 2023, Tested and Reviewed:” https://www.travelandleisure.com/style/travel-bags/best-anti-theft-backpacks

-2. fix to pipes or bed.
+2. Attach to pipes or bed.

 Unlike the skilled safecracker’s ability to steal a safe’s diamonds without moving the heavy safe itself, a thief can easily snatch your daypack from a bus/train overhead or open hostel room and be long gone before you will notice or could react.

-If someone steals your US passport you can neither leave host country nor enter US.
 You are a person without a country, trapped in limbo, until you can reach a US Embassy for a new one.
 I have seen it happen.
-PIK

-If not in your hotel room or safe, your passport should be in a money/passport pouch strapped around your waist under your trousers.
+If not in your hotel room or safe, your passport should be in a money/passport pouch around your waist under your trousers.
 NEVER in your luggage or daypack.
 Never! ....
 AND, always carry a copy with you.

-So, I hid < $5000 US in daypack and in rolling luggage and $1000 in money belt.
-So, worst case if both daypak & rolling luggage were stolen I would still have $1000 US and my passport under my PIK trousers.
+So, worst case if both daypak & rolling luggage were stolen I would still have $1000 US and my passport under my trousers.
 If only one piece of luggage was stolen, I would have $6000.

-When train, bus, taxi, or tuk tuk traveling, my daypack was either on my back or when seated … in my hand while my rolling luggage might be stored elsewhere.
+C. Lost or stolen rolling backpack: When train, bus, taxi, or tuk tuk traveling, my daypack was either on my back or when seated … in my hand while my rolling luggage might be stored elsewhere.

-So, if for any reason I was separated from my rolling luggage, my daypack always contained what I needed to survive: clothes change, prescript drugs, US money, etc.
+So, if for any reason I was separated from my rolling luggage, my daypack always contained what I needed to survive: clothes change, prescript drugs, US money, etc. Always have a back up; a back door.

-I always politely refused to be separated from my daypack's immediate control.
+When traveling I always politely refused to be separated from my daypack's immediate control.

 3. My daypack security cables: